-Spirulina grows in microscopic spirals, which tend to stick together, making it easy to harvest.
+Spirulina grows in microscopic spirals (hence its name), which tend to stick together, making it easy to harvest.
 It has an intense blue-green color, but a relatively mild taste.
 Aside from supplements, the U.S. Food and Drug Administration (FDA) allows manufacturers to use Spirulina as a color additive in gum, candy and other packaged foods.

-But a person would have to take Spirulina supplements all day to come close to the recommended daily amounts of these nutrients, said Heather Mangieri, a spokeswoman for the Academy of Nutrition and Dietetics and owner of Nutrition Checkup in Pittsburgh, Pennsylvania.
-And that's not the only issue with superfood supplements.
+But a person would have to take Spirulina supplements all day to come close to the recommended daily amounts of the nutrients it contains, said Heather Mangieri, registered dietitian and owner of Nutrition Checkup in Pittsburgh, Pennsylvania.

-Bioavailability describes how much of the nutrients you swallow are actually used by the body.
-In some cases, eating two different foods at once will help the body absorb nutrients better than if the person ate the foods separately.
-For example, Mangieri said, the leucine found in tomatoes is better absorbed by the body if you eat oil with tomatoes.
+In some cases, eating two different foods at once will help the body absorb nutrients better than if the person ate the foods separately, Mangieri said.
+For example, leucine, an essential amino acid found in tomatoes, is better absorbed by the body if you eat it with oil, she said.
 Scientists are still studying the bioavailability of nutrients in individual foods, as well as how nutrients work to help prevent disease.

-"As a registered dietitian, I highly recommend people get their nutrients from foods in a healthy diet because nutrients work synergistically, and that increases the bioavailability," Mangieri said.
+"As a registered dietitian, I highly recommend people get their nutrients from foods in a healthy diet [as opposed to relying on dietary supplements] because nutrients work synergistically, and that increases the bioavailability," Mangieri said.

 Since Spirulina is considered a food, it remains an open question as to whether dried Spirulina in supplements has antioxidant health benefits.

 Women who are pregnant or breast-feeding should avoid Spirulina since there is a lack of safety studies in this group.
-People who have the genetic condition phenylketonuria should also avoid Spirulina, as it may aggravate their condition, according to the NIH.
+People who have the genetic condition phenylketonuria should also avoid Spirulina, as it may aggravate their condition, according to the U.S. National Library of Medicine.
 Since there are not enough studies to establish a safe dose range of Spirulina, it is best to consult a doctor and follow instructions on all supplements to avoid unsafe doses.